marks/melodykramer.github.io/_posts/2015-12-13-you-made-everything-and-its-awesome.md

 ## Cool Websites

-**Cassie** writes "The best thing I (tried) to make was [Dollar a Day](dollaraday.co), a platform for micro-gifting to charity on a daily basis.
+**Cassie** writes, "The best thing I (tried) to make was [Dollar a Day](dollaraday.co), a platform for micro-gifting to charity on a daily basis.
 We hand-picked the charities, everybody signed up to automatically give $1/day.
 It was a part-time experiment, built on mostly volunteer hours, definitely a labor of love, and we ran it on the side for a full year before we decided to wrap up.
 We open-sourced the code and posted some thoughts on lessons learned, though, in the hopes that another team of folks will take up the mantle and continue to innovate on the idea.

 Objectively, I am sure some people would say Dollar a Day was a "failure."
 (It never got higher than 1,200 donors.)
 However, I reflect on it as a scrappy experiment where I learned tons, connected meaningfully with my small team and community, and (at the very least) seeded the idea of something into the world that could go onto be impactful."